Ad Code

 1)Facilitates planning :

 MIS help in compartmentalizing data into smaller relevant parts of decision-making.
-This reduces the confusion of large can organised data.
+This reduces the confusion of large can organized data.

 3) MIS Encourages Decentralization :

 MIS enables decentralization of authority.
 This is possible as there and minority system at lower levels of measuring performance.
-This helps in making changes in organisational plans and procedures.
+This helps in making changes in organizational plans and procedures.

 4) Brings Co-ordination :

-MIS connect all decision making nodes in an organisation . it assist in assimilation of specialized activities whereby each department becomes aware of the problems and requirement of other departments . this ensures smooth functioning of an organisation.
+MIS connect all decision making nodes in an organization . it assist in assimilation of specialized activities whereby each department becomes aware of the problems and requirement of other departments . this ensures smooth functioning of an organization.

 5) Makes Control Easier :